tylermcginnis/re-base/README.md

 - *listenTo*: Whenever your Firebase endpoint changes, it will invoke a callback passing it the new data from Firebase.
 - *fetch*: Retrieve data from Firebase without setting up any binding or listeners.
 - *post*: Add new data to Firebase.
+- *removeBinding*: Remove all of the Firebase listeners when your component unmounts.
+- *reset*: Removes all of the Firebase listeners and resets the singleton (for testing purposes).

 # Installing